 Photo of missing hiker believed to be in Right Hand Fork in Logan Canyon.

-LOGAN — Search and rescue teams located the body of a 76-year-old man who had gone missing in the mountains east of Logan.
+LOGAN — Cache County Search and Rescue teams are looking for a 76-year-old man who is believed to have gone missing in the mountains east of Logan.
 The man reportedly went hiking by himself near Right Hand Fork Sunday and never returned.

 Cache County Sheriff’s Lt.
 Doyle Peck said the man’s family called deputies Tuesday afternoon.
 They reported that he is an avid hiker and often goes on 3-5 mile hikes on the weekends.
 However, when he failed to attend a family gathering on Monday, the family became concerned.